wapiflapi/binglide/README.md

 binglide
 =======

+#### I have recently contributed to [veles](https://github.com/wapiflapi/veles), a more mature version of this.
+You should probably check it out, it has a bunch more awesome.

 binglide is a visual reverse engineering tool.
 It is designed to offer a quick overview of the different data types that are present in a file.
 The screenshot bellow shows a small portion of the php5 binary that has a weird signature pattern:

 ![binglide looking at php5](http://i.imgur.com/O6HMfSn.png)